Marine Biologist- Rothera

-Within the Biodiversity, Evolution and Adaptations team, this project will investigate the dynamics of early life history stages.
+- Within the Biodiversity, Evolution and Adaptations team, this project will investigate the dynamics of sediment communities.

 To organise and implement the proposed research programme, which be selected from the following research areas depending on the logistics and the successful candidate’s expertise:

-• Good laboratory skills to measure and preserve larvae and early recruits for a range of analyses
+- Good laboratory skills to measure and preserve individuals for taxonomy and measure carbon content

 To play an active role as a member of the marine team, supporting a diverse range of marine projects.